-Due to the number of ways we can challenge a drink driving breath test case, it’s impossible to discuss all drink driving defences in depth on a single page.
+It’s impossible to discuss all drink driving defences on a single page.
 We have therefore summarised the main points below.

 We would strongly advise that you contact our team of specialist solicitors who will be able to outline your options and discuss a defence strategy suitable for your circumstances.
-We are confident that following a phone call to our team, you’ll have complete peace of mind.
+We are confident that following a phone call to our team, you’ll have complete confidence.

 Your breath alcohol concentration will reduce as you eliminate and ‘burn off’ the alcohol that you have consumed, the speed at which you do so is known as your ‘elimination rate’.